top of page

 Sharp and heavy, the aroma of a barbecue packaging company hung in the evening atmosphere.
 We had parked nearby, now opposite the airport across the river valley.
 I had unloaded the provisions necessary for a night spent below and had gone to task assembling a secure package upon an '87 Schwinn.
 The beautiful beast was burdened, but I was a framebag short of the space needed for a last few possessions.
 When the challenges of outdoor adventure arise, I sometimes harness the perspective of the Victorian era explorer to find a solution.
 What would Sir Burton do with this outstanding inventory?
 He would recruit one more native porter.
 I turned to my buddy.
 His expression made it very clear.
 He was not for hire.

-Rabbits shot to and fro across the paved trail as we streaked downhill.
 They hate flowing streaks of red, don't you know?
 We descended Big Rivers Regional Trail to a rough dirt lot beneath the 494 bridge, and peeled onto gravel, throwing up stones as we tore off towards Quarry Island.
 This is where the wild starts, a hidden piece of lakeside sanctuary behind a legally ambiguous curtain.
 Be one with your surroundings, follow my instruction, and access is yours.

 1. Leave the gravel pullout beside the highway.
 Over the railroad tracks.